Cordxll/Cordxll/README.md

 <br>

 __Who is Cordell 🤔__
-- 🧑🏿‍💻 Software engineer at an investment management firm.
+- 🧑🏿‍💻 Software engineer at an investment firm.
 - 🏦 Highly interested in development surronding finance and computational finance
 - 🧬 Highly interested in Molecular and Computational Biology
 - 🤖 ML & Mathamatics Hobbyist.